opencaesar/oml-rosetta/README.md

 You can import existing OML projects or create new ones using the File->New or File->Import wizards.

 **Note**: When you have an OML project in the Project Explorer view, there is a filter that hides the Gradle `build` folder by default.
-To disable that filter, click on the view's menu (in top right corner), and select 'Filters and Customization' and then make sure 'Gradle Build Folder' is unselected.
+To disable that filter, click on the view's menu (in top right corner), and select `Filters and Customization` and then make sure `Gradle Build Folder` is unselected.

 ## OML Version
 | Rosetta | OML   |